Educating the New Millennial 3D CAD Engineer|

-In the past we started with a piece of paper and a pencil.
+In the past we started with a piece of paper, a pencil and a drawing board.
 We would draw engineering design layouts.
 This is where all of the design was worked out.
 This was done by a board engineer or a design draftsman.

 The parts and assemblies would be developed further with form, fit and function design making sure that it could be manufactured with the best and most cost effective processes.
 The drawing would go to the Checker (a senior draftsman) and be thoroughly checked.
 The checking was not only checking the drawing standard but the form, fit and function of the design, basically, making sure the part or assembly could be made and fit together.
 The drawing would be reviewed by the lead engineer then sent to the manufacturing, stress and material engineers for approval and then to the engineering supervisor for final sign off.

 Then the Engineering Documentation was Released

 Then the engineering package would be sent to Document Control for release.
 Which included documenting the drawings, getting blue prints made and storing the original drawings in the vault (Yes, it was a fire proof vault).
 They would then release the blue prints out to the different blue print centers, where purchasing and any other interested departments would have easy access to them.

 As I read through the above paragraph.
-I wondered how the casual user now accesses engineering documentation.
+I wondered how the other departments now accesses engineering documentation.
 I am sure it is not as easy as walking up to a blue print counter, ask for the drawing or looking through a file of microfiche cards and get a print.
 Are there terminals through out the plant where you type in the part or assembly number?
 What do you print out now that may only be in a 3D format?
 Do you have to have a tablet when you go to the airplane to review a problem?
 I can feel a new article coming!!!

 Ref: Engineering Documentation Today!